Virgin Australia announces new credit card booking fees

 While the ban of high flat rates on credit card surcharges was designed to curb excessive fees, this may have the opposite impact on some long-haul international flights.
 For example, while a Sydney to London (Heathrow) business class return flight with Virgin Australia currently attracts the $30 flat rate, the same flight will collect the new $70 fee cap after 1 September.
 While you would have had to have paid $7.70 on a return economy flight from Sydney to Melbourne worth $245.00, though, you'll only have to pay a booking fee of around $3.19 from September onwards.
 So, you will make some savings depending on the cost of your flight.

-Virgin's new booking fee structure match the rates Qantas announced in July, so you'll have limited options if you want to avoid these higher fee caps on long-haul international flights from Australia.
+Virgin's new booking fee structure matches the rates Qantas announced in July, so you'll have limited options if you want to avoid these higher fee caps on long-haul international flights from Australia.